-Volunteer: Refers to volunteers that are under the Go Global Programme or other volunteers who under similar arrangements travel with DCA to one of our programme countries.
-When reference is made to volunteers it does not include volunteers assisting DCAs parish collections or working in our second-hand shops, Wefood and similar.
+Volunteer: Refers to volunteers that are under the Go Global Programme or other volunteers who under similar arrangements travel with DCA to one of its programme countries.

-1. Introduction
+2. Introduction

 DCA applies a Human Rights Based Approach and a Gender Equality Perspective to all its work.
-A core value in our work is to create a positive environment with utmost respect for the human rights of rights holders, partner representatives and our own staff.
+A core value in DCA's work is to create a positive environment with utmost respect for the human rights of rights holders, partner representatives and DCA's own staff.

-It is essential that DCA staff receive clear instructions and guidelines with respect to expectations regarding their conduct and are given space to reflect positively on how to stimulate an open, respectful and non-abusive work culture.
+It is essential that DCA staff receive clear instructions and guidelines with respect to expectations regarding their conduct and are given space to reflect positively on how to stimulate an open, respectful and non- abusive work culture.

 In addition, it is essential that DCA management is equipped with adequate authority, responsibility, monitoring tools and recourse to action in the event of any misconduct.
-The goal is to create an environment free of (sexual) exploitation, harassment and/or abuse within DCA.
+The goal is to create an environment free of sexual exploitation, harassment and abuse within DCA.

 In keeping with DCA's commitment to respect human rights, this policy is based on internationally recognised human rights standards as contained in the Convention on the Elimination of Discrimination Against Women (CEDAW), the Convention on the Rights of the Child (CRC), and the International Covenant on Civil and Political Rights (ICCPR).
 DCA's policy is specifically informed by the United Nations Secretary General's Bulletin 2003/13, 9 October 2003; Special Measures for Protection from Sexual Exploitation and Abuse).
-DCA's Policy is in keeping with the ACT Code of Conduct for the Prevention of Misconduct, including corruption, fraud, exploitation and abuse, which applies to all members of the ACT Alliance and the Act Secretariat; this Code of Conduct covers sexual misconduct in general and the safeguarding of children against sexual exploitation.'
+DCA's Policy is in keeping with the ACT Code of Conduct for the Prevention of Misconduct, including corruption, fraud, exploitation and abuse, which applies to all members of the ACT Alliance and the Act Secretariat; this Code of Conduct covers sexual misconduct in general and the safeguarding of children against sexual exploitation.